wagiminator/ATtiny814-Power-Analyzer/README.md

 # 1. Overview #

-Programmable electronic constant current dummy load with two high side voltage and current sensors for an automatic analysis of power supplys, DC/DC converters, voltage regulators, batteries, chargers, power consumers and others.
-The device can be controlled via USB serial interface using a serial monitor or the provided python skripts.
+The Power Analyzer is a programmable electronic constant current dummy load with two high side voltage and current sensors for an automatic analysis of power supplys, DC/DC converters, voltage regulators, batteries, chargers, power consumers and others.
+The device can be controlled via USB serial interface using a serial monitor or the provided Python skripts.
 Data can be exported to spread sheet programs or directly be analyzed by the Python skript.

 ![IMG_20200418_124716_x.jpg](https://image.easyeda.com/pullimage/JiItuSNVWCwB8sDvpDRtLE4U1jW5eZ8c6Ffm1ckF.jpeg)